Chaitalykundu/Web-Development/01-HTML/1-Basics/03-Elements/theory.md

 - Two commonly used block elements are: `<p>` and `<div>`.

+&nbsp;

-- Here are the block-level elements in HTML:
+Here are the block-level elements in HTML:

 ```md
 <address>